 Since 1 January 2010, all private sector employers and employees in South Australia operate under the national industrial relations system.
 The Fair Work Act 2009 (Cth) now covers almost the whole of the private sector, including the non-government community services sector, private schools and universities.

 State laws on matters such as occupational health and safety, workers compensation, training and skills development, shop trading hours, long service leave, outworkers and child employment continue to apply.

-The South Australian Employment Tribunal sitting as the Industrial Relations Commission also has the power to make an award of general application on matters such as the minimum rate of pay, and this applies to all employees covered by the Fair Work Act 1994 (SA).
+The South Australian Employment Tribunal has the power to make an award of general application on matters such as the minimum rate of pay, and this applies to all employees covered by the Fair Work Act 1994 (SA).

 Like the Fair Work Act 2009 (Cth), the Fair Work Act 1994 (SA) encourages the use of enterprise agreements to set out employment conditions.
-An enterprise agreement must be approved by the South Australian Employment Tribunal sitting as the Industrial Relations Commission.
+An enterprise agreement must be approved by the South Australian Employment Tribunal.
 If there is an inconsistency between an award and an enterprise agreement, then the agreement prevails, but only to the extent of the inconsistency.

 The Fair Work Act 1994 (SA) requires that a majority of employees have given their informed and genuine consent to an enterprise agreement, that the agreement is in their best interests and is not, as a package, inferior to any existing award.

 South Australian Public Sector Workers employment rights and responsibilities are largely covered by the Public Sector Act 2009 (SA), Public Sector Regulations 2010 (SA), Public Sector (Honesty and Accountability) Act 1995 (SA) and relevant Awards and Enterprise agreements.